mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ## Analytical data processing solutions
 - generally uses mostly read-only systems that store vast volumes of historical data or biz metrics
 - analytics can be performed for data at a given point in time, or across a time-series of snapshots
+- data is often consolidated or transformed into an analytics store & then queried
+    - can have VERY large datasets
+    - generally recommend Synapse for this
+- because it is queried en-masse, data is often stored by columns rather than rows
+    - this enables high compression (efficient use of space) AND the ability to partition/distribute data across multiple nodes => parallel processing

 - Common Enterprise flow:
     - Data files stored in data lake